themehulpatwari/susinkt/README.md

 # Susinkt

-An AI-powered YouTube Shorts recommendation system that learns your preferences and auto-curates your feed.
+An AI-powered YouTube Shorts recommendation system that learns your preferences and auto-(curates/scrolls) your feed.

 ## What It Does